mathesar-foundation/mathesar-wiki/engineering/architecture/numbers.md

 ### Locale

-- To satisfy Goal D, we infer the user's desired locale from their _browser_.
-The back-end is not aware of the user's locale unless the front end passes data about its in the API request.
+- To satisfy Goal D, Number columns have an optional `locale` display option which is set by the front end and read by the front end.
+If a column's `display_options` does not have a `locale` value, then the front end infers the locale from the user's browser.
+The back-end remains locale-agnostic and never uses the `locale` display option for any back-end logic.

 - Mathesar is limited to only displaying and accepting entry for numbers using the latin numbering system.
 This means sacrificing Goal A for the locales  "bn", "fa", and "mr" (Bengali, Persian, Marathi) which use non-latin numbering systems by default.